DarkFlippers/unleashed-firmware/ReadMe.md

 <br>
 <br>

-# What changed
+# What's changed
-* SubGHz regional TX restriction removed
+* SubGHz regional TX restrictions removed
 * SubGHz frequecy range can be extended in settings file (Warning: It can damage flipper's hardware)
-* Many rolling code protocols now has ability to save & send captured signals
+* Many rolling code protocols now have the ability to save & send captured signals
 * FAAC SLH (Spa) & BFT Mitto (secure with seed) manual creation
 * Custom community plugins and games added
-* Extra SubGHz frequencies + extra mifare classic keys
+* Extra SubGHz frequencies + extra Mifare Classic keys
-* Picopass/iClass plugin is included in releases
+* Picopass/iClass plugin included in releases
 * Recompiled IR TV Universal Remote for ALL buttons
-* Other small fixes and changes
+* Other small fixes and changes throughout

 See changelog in releases for latest updates!